biscuitlang/bl/docs/src/manual.md

 ### Print

 Inside the function body, we call *print* function to print the passed string "Hello world!" into the standard output.
-The declaration of the *print* function looks like this:
+The declaration of the *print* function may look like this:

 ```bl
 print :: fn (format: string_view, args: ...) s32 {